64kramsystem/personal_notes/topics/rust_libraries.md

 (for user paths/directories, see the crates section)

+WATCH OUT!!
+Path separators in simple strings are not translated across platforms; the correct way to build paths is `PathBuf::new(...).join(...)`).

 OsStr and Path are strings type that can handle invalid UTF-8 filenames (first is owned):

 - `PathBuf`/`Path`: full pathnames; it has utility methods;